-The error “Powershell has stopped working” is caused by a virus (poweliks) on your computer.
-You are likely experiencing the computer at it’s peak levels of slowness.
-Unlike other sites, i test my solutions very carefully before posting them so i’ll come straight to the solution now.
-Before you begin, please bookmark this page for accessing it while you perform the steps.
+The error ‘Powershell has stopped working’ is caused by a virus (Poweliks) on your computer.
+You are likely experiencing the computer at its peak levels of slowness.
+Unlike other sites, I test my solutions very carefully before posting them, so I’ll present the solution now.
+Before you begin, please bookmark this page for easy access while you perform the steps.

-1. Restart the computer and repeatedly tap F8 key to open “Advanced Boot Menu” – The F8 key needs to be pressed before you see the windows logo and at the post screen, repeatedly until “Advanced Boot Menu” appears.
-If it doesn’t please repeat the process.
+1. Restart the computer and repeatedly tap the F8 key to open the “Advanced Boot Menu.”
+Be sure to press the F8 key before the Windows logo appears and at the post screen, continue tapping until the “Advanced Boot Menu” appears.
+If it doesn’t, please repeat the process.

-2. Once you see the Advanced Boot Menu; select “Safe Mode with Networking”.
-The picture is for illustration and show Safe Mode, but you need to select “Safe Mode with Networking”.
+2. Once you see the Advanced Boot Menu, select “Safe Mode with Networking”.
+The picture is for illustration and shows Safe Mode, but you need to select “Safe Mode with Networking”.

-3. Login to your windows, it’ll be compact, and limited in features but that is what we need to do to get rid of the “poweliks” causing powershell errors.
+3. Log in to your Windows; it will be compact and limited in features, but that is what we need to do to get rid of the ‘Poweliks’ causing PowerShell errors.

-4. Before proceeding to the next step, follow steps in this guide “Your current security settings do not allow this file to be downloaded” and then return to this page to continue from step 5.
+4. Before proceeding to the next step, follow the steps in this guide titled, “Your current security settings do not allow this file to be downloaded,” and then return to this page to continue from step 5.

-6. After it has been downloaded, install it.
-Open it and scan your system with it.
-Follow steps it lists on screen.
+6. After it has been downloaded, install and open it.
+Scan your system with it, and follow the steps listed on the screen.

-10. Do a full scan and clean the issues it has found then reboot back into safe mode.
-See Step 1
+10. Perform a full scan, clean the issues it has found, and then reboot back into safe mode.
+See Step 1.

-12. Click on the downloaded file ESETPoweliksCleaner.exe and open it, click Run if asked by the system and then click Agree to accept the terms.
+12. Click on the downloaded file, ESETPoweliksCleaner.exe, and open it.
+If prompted by the system, click “Run,” and then click “Agree” to accept the terms.

-In some cases, Powershell might be disabled in Windows’ configurations.
-Therefore, in this step, we will be enabling it from settings.
-In order to do that:
+In some cases, PowerShell may be disabled in Windows’ configurations.
+Therefore, in this step, we will enable it from the settings.
+To do that:

-- Wait for the list to load, scroll down and search for “Powershell” or “Windows Powershell” option.
+- Wait for the list to load, scroll down, and search for the “Powershell” or “Windows Powershell” option.